szintia/order-service/README.md

 See more about reactive programming: https://reactivemanifesto.org/

-Until this moment we have only an order validation service which exposes below REST interfaces:
+Until this moment we have only an order service which exposes below REST interfaces:

 # API Endpoints
 ### Methods      Urls	        Actions
-    POST        /validate       create a new order in case it's valid GET         /orders         retrieve all orders
+    POST        /order          create a new order in case it's valid GET         /orders         retrieve all orders

 # Technical details: